cloudmesh/technologies/chapters/tech/snort.md

 3. High adaptability: Snort allows you to build upon it scode by defining your own network solutions [@fa18-523-66-snort-cisco].

+Brennan(2002) :o: this s not how we cite

-Brennan(2002) says that, of the more promising of snort's features is its ease of configuration.
+says that, of the more promising of snort's features is its ease of configuration.
 It boasts of flexibility in its rules, allowing users to easily define and insert rules into its rule-base.
 In the case where a new attack on the system is detected, a new rule